US Tax Information

 Stock Dividend Program - Eliminated

-- ARC Resources anticipates that any stock dividends paid to U.S. individual investors will be considered “qualified dividends”, eligible for the reduced tax rate applicable to long-term capital gains (see additional details regarding tax rates noted under “Cash Dividends”).
+- ARC Resources anticipates that any stock dividends paid to U.S. individual investors would be considered “qualified dividends”, eligible for the reduced tax rate applicable to long-term capital gains (see additional details regarding tax rates noted under “Cash Dividends”).

 Record Date Distribution Payment Date Dist.
 Paid CDN$ Exchange Rate Dist.
 Paid US$ Taxable Qualified Dividend US$ Non-Taxable Return of Capital US$ 31/12/2009 15/01/2010 $0.10 0.9721 $0.097210 $0.073685 $0.023525 29/01/2010 15/02/2010 $0.10 0.9542 $0.095420 $0.072328 $0.023092 26/02/2010 15/03/2010 $0.10 0.9788 $0.097880 $0.074193 $0.023687 31/03/2010 15/04/2010 $0.10 0.9986 $0.099860 $0.075694 $0.024166 30/04/2010 17/05/2010 $0.10 0.9611 $0.096110 $0.072851 $0.023259 31/05/2010 15/06/2010 $0.10 0.9720 $0.097200 $0.073678 $0.023522 30/06/2010 15/07/2010 $0.10 0.9613 $0.096130 $0.072867 $0.023263 30/07/2010 16/08/2010 $0.10 0.9586 $0.095860 $0.072662 $0.023198 31/08/2010 15/09/2010 $0.10 0.9726 $0.097260 $0.073723 $0.023537 30/09/2010 15/10/2010 $0.10 0.9893 $0.098930 $0.074989 $0.023941 29/10/2010 15/11/2010 $0.10 0.9935 $0.099350 $0.075307 $0.024043 30/11/2010 15/12/2010 $0.10 0.9965 $0.099650 $0.075535 $0.024115 Total Per Unit $1.20 $1.170860 $0.887512 $0.283348